SODUSOLA/HaloCity/README.md

 # HaloCity — Smart City Operations Platform

 A three-role real-time incident management system for a smart city (Redemption City).
-Citizens report incidents, marshals respond in the field, and command center administrators oversee the entire city.
+Citizens report incidents, mayors respond in the field, and command center administrators oversee the entire city.

 ---